viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 * Open the project in the correct folder (`../pegelhub-ftp-connector`)
 * In Terminal, load the docker image with `docker load -i ftp-connector`
-* Be sure that the `properties.yaml` and `config.properties` Files are in the same folder.
-In the following example they are both located under `./src/main/resources`
+* Be sure that the `properties.yaml` and `config.properties` Files are in the same folder and configured respectively.
-    * The `properties.yaml` file stores information about the received data, including the provider and the needed API-Key for communication between the Pegelhub-Core and the FTP-Connector
-    * If you want the files in another directory, be sure to provide the correct path
-* In `properties.yaml` File change the following:
-    * apiToken --> "generatedApiToken" (for generating a new Token, please refer to the Postman-Collection Documentation)
-    * lastTokenRefresh --> make adjustments to the date, hour and minute mark
+  In this example they are both located under `./src/main/resources`
 * Run the container with `docker run -v .\src\main\resources\:/app/files pegelhub-ftp-connector`

 ### If you want to run the container on a server (Ubuntu):